 Mona Dash’s A Certain Way

 Skylark was launched in 1969 in India as a quarterly on the contemporary literature in translation by the late Baldev Mirza and Yogesh Patel as its editors.
 After 100 printed issues and a few books, it completed its journey.
-Reinvented, its independent journey begins now in England as the publishers with plans to help Diasporic writing and expat literature.
+Reinvented, its independent journey began in England as the publishers with plans to help diasporic writing and expat literature.

 It is currently promoting South-